chazlarson/Plex-Meta-Manager-Wiki/config/configuration.md

 # Configuration File

-Plex Meta Manager utilizes a YAML configuration file to connect with the Plex Media Server and other third-party services via API.
+Plex Meta Manager uses a YAML configuration file; this file contains swettings that deterimine how Plex Meta Manaegr behaves, and the required connection details needed to connect to Plex Media Server, Radarr, Sonarr, and other third-party services via API.

 By default, and unless otherwise stated, Plex Meta Manager looks for the configuration file within `/config/config.yml`

 A template Configuration File can be found in the [GitHub Repo](https://github.com/meisnate12/Plex-Meta-Manager/blob/master/config/config.yml.template).

-This table outlines the third-party services that are compatible with Plex Meta Manager.
+This table outlines the third-party services that Plex Meta Manager can make use of.
 Each service has specific requirements for setup that can be found by clicking the links within the table.

 | Attribute                    |                Required                 |
 |:-----------------------------|:---------------------------------------:|